Upper Colorado River Guided Rafting

 This stretch begins just downstream of the steep Class V Gore Canyon and flows into the more mellow but scenic Hartman Canyon / Lower Gore Canyon, where the river cuts through polished Precambrian gneiss, schist, and granite.
 At the Radium Recreation Area, the river emerges from these metamorphic walls into a meadowed valley.
 Halfway between Pump House and State Bridge, the river carves the beautiful Red Gorge Canyon, a sandstone-walled corridor with striking red cliffs.
 Because of the wide valley, slower gradient, and prolonged sun exposure, the Upper Colorado typically reaches comfortable mid-summer temperatures in the 60s to low 70s°F. These conditions allow for swimming, floating, and relaxing in the water from July through early fall.

-Learn more about rafting on the full 1450 miles of the Colorado River on our Colorado River White Water Rafting Page.
+To learn more about rafting on the full 1,450 miles of the Colorado River visit on our Colorado River White Water Rafting Page, or if you’re looking for more rafting trips in the state of Colorado specifically, check out our Colorado White Water Rafting page.

 The two day one night rafting trip is the most complete way to experience the Upper Colorado River.
 You’ll explore Hartman Canyon, float the sedimentary mid-valley, and finish in the red walls of Red Gorge Canyon.
 Enjoy comfortable currents and all inclusive catered camping with a 3 course dinner along the riverbank.